 Hot tip: Try their intriguing blind book date and surprise yourself with a good read (and souvenir).

 Food for foodies.
 Looking for a tasty brunch with a panorama view over Amsterdam?
 No, you weren’t, but now I got your attention.
-To find this hidden place, head to the cozy Blue Amsterdam on the third floor of the shopping center Kalverpassage.
+Head to the cozy Blue Amsterdam to find this hidden place.
+This cafe is on the third floor of the shopping center Kalverpassage.
 Slightly overpriced, but the 360 views of Amsterdam make up for it.
 Of course, the food and service won’t disappoint you either.

 The place is small, so arrive before lunchtime to find a table.
 Also, look for a table on the second floor of the cafe for a better view.
 Enjoy your meal!
 Or in Dutch, smakelijk eten!